jangler/lgbtasm/README.md

 true
 ```

 ### `decompile(block, delimiters)`

-converts a string of machine code into an asm string with instructions
+Converts a string of machine code into an asm string with instructions
 separated by the optional `delimiter` argument, which defaults to `'\n'`.
-generates an error if an opcode is invalid, or if not enough bytes remain in
+Generates an error if an opcode is invalid, or if not enough bytes remain in
 the string to satisfy an instruction's argument.

 ```